AmiiiiiiZ/CGProject3D/README.md

- open# CGProject3D
+# CGProject3D

 # To see my test project, please go to folder ProjectFiles, and open AmyTrySceneV2.html in your browser.
 AmyTryScene.html is the old test version.
+(You must configure your computer as a server, otherwise the page may not load successfully.)

 # For teammates: